Help & Advice Articles, Videos and How-to-Guides

-When you are working on a basement, if possible you should use an external waterproofing system to reduce, if not block the passage of water through your external earth retaining walls.
-External waterproofing systems use moisture impervious coatings/ membranes to block and divert the hydrostatic pressure that can bare against a structure reducing the risk of water ingress and any failure of any internal waterproofing systems.
-This means that the overall risk of any water ingress into the basement or cellar is greatly reduced.
+External waterproofing systems use moisture impervious coatings and Geodrain membranes to block and divert the hydrostatic pressure that may be acting against a structure.
+This reduces the risk of water ingress and failure of any internal waterproofing systems.
+The overall risk of any water ingress into the basement or cellar is greatly reduced.

-We would always suggest when using an external (also known as Type A) waterproofing system that this is used with either an internal cavity drain membrane (Type C) or an integral waterproof structure (Type B).
+We would always suggest when using an external (also known as Type A) waterproofing system that it is combined with either an internal cavity drain membrane (Type C) or an integral waterproof structure (Type B).
 This gives you two forms of waterproofing under BS 8102:2022, which is often required for insurance purposes.

-We have covered the internal waterproofing of basements extensively, now we look at the external waterproofing of cellars and basements.
+We have covered the internal waterproofing of basements extensively elsewhere, so will now look at the external waterproofing of cellars and basements.
 In this guide, we take you through the external waterproofing methods and how they work.

 Waterproofing New-build Basements and Cellars